MonetDBSolutions/wisconsin/README.md

-# wisconsin
+# The Wisconsin benchmark
-The seminal database benchmark
+The seminal database benchmark.